westial/waterarmy/README.md

 ## Introduction

-There are 3 plants in my workspace and during some periods during year I cannot water them properly, vacation, travel, etc. I needed some kind of automated watering system.
+There are 3 plants in my workspace and during some periods I cannot waterthem properly.
+Vacation, travel, etc. I needed some kind of automated watering system.

 Moreover personal motivations like going deep into IoT and LoRa appliances and so on.